justinjohn0306/efficient-vits-finetuning/README.md

  - [ ] Test finetune as-is on test dataset to make sure patched discriminator works
  - [ ] implement LoRA
  - [ ] Test finetune on lora using same test dataset
- - [ ] Implement 8-bit quantisation a la bitsandbytes
+ - [x] Implement 8-bit optimizers
+ - [ ] Maybe use 8bit layers(but this will probably increase vram usage)
  - [ ] Create webpage to show results
  - [ ] Open Source everything ;)